How To Write a Novella: 8 Simple Steps For a Completed Book (With Examples)

 2. Decide on the type of novella you want to write

-In order to learn how to write a novella, you also need to know the specifics of the type of novella you want to write.
+In order to learn how to write a novella, you also need to know the specifics of the type of book you want to write.

 Novellas typically fall into one of three categories: literary, inspirational, and genre.

-Inspirational novellas are often shorter novellas.
+Inspirational novellas are often shorter.
 They’re usually more like parables, which makes them appeal to younger readers.

 3. Carefully plan your novella outline